The 12 best Scandinavian islands to visit

 Anholt, Denmark

 Anholt is a small Danish island located in the Kattegat Sea, between Denmark and Sweden.
-It is sometimes referred to as “the Gran Canaria of the North” with its white dunes and crystal clear waters.
+Known for its long sandy beaches and surprisingly sunny climate, Anholt feels very different from mainland Denmark, and is sometimes referred to as “the Gran Canaria of the North”.

 Because of its remote location, Anholt makes an excellent place to do some stargazing.
 So if you fancy swimming in the sea or observing the constellations, it’s a good destination.